Islam in the United States: Political

-Charity
+Charitable

 Charitable donations within the Muslim American community are impacted by domestic political and social climates.
-ISPU found in 2017 that, “23% of Muslim Americans increased their giving to organizations associated with their faith community and 18% joined, donated to, or volunteered at a civic organizations for the first time as a result of the 2016 national elections.
+ISPU found in 2017 that, “23% of Muslim Americans increased their giving to organizations associated with their faith community and 18% joined, donated to, or volunteered at a civic organizations for the first time as a result of the 2016 national elections."
 A 2021 study showed that Muslim Americans donated more to charity than other Americans during 2020.
 Most of the donations were given to causes supporting poverty relief, COVID-19 relief, civil rights, and religious research.

 In addition to the organizations listed above, other Muslim organizations in the United States serve more specific needs.
 For example, some organizations focus almost exclusively on charity work.
 As a response to a crackdown on Muslim charity organizations working overseas such as the Holy Land Foundation, more Muslims have begun to focus their charity efforts within the United States.